2021 BIG Biodiversity Challenge Award categories

 creating biodiversity champions in your organisation, or developing programmes that engage with the local

-Habitat Creation: Project of the Year Award (Large scale biodiversity enhancement 5ha and above) - sponsored by
+Habitat Creation: Project of the Year Award (Large - medium scale biodiversity enhancement 5ha and above)

 An enhancement that will have a long term positive impact on biodiversity after the construction process.
 Examples